project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 ---
-title: Installing Sunbird Portal
+title: Installing Sunbird Portal on Local Laptop or Desktop
-page_title: Installing Sunbird Portal
+page_title: Installing Sunbird Portalon on Local Laptop or Desktop
 description: Installing Sunbird requires two primary software components, the Sunbird portal or web application, and the Sunbird services stack or the backend API interface.
 published: true
 allowSearch: true